dalibo/temboard/docs/temboard-howto-alerting.md

 ![Alerting notification test](sc/alerting_notification_test.png)

-### Users and Instances Settings
+### Enabling

 In order to get notified, admin users have to set an *Email* or *Phone number* to the users.

 ![Alerting notification set user](sc/alerting_notification_set_user.png)

-Notifications also have to be turned on at the instance level.
+You must also turn on notification at the instance level.

 ![Alerting notification set instance](sc/alerting_notification_set_instance.png)